johnhenry/technique/readme.md

 ####Styling

 Using some of the newer features of CSS (provided by our build scripts), we can allow our styles to mirror the structure of our visual components.
-The following CSS maps directly to each component of
+The following CSS maps directly to each component.

 ```css
 /* file: button.css */